tonybolanyo/kc-nodepop/views/docs/index.md

 ## Setting up initial sample data

-You can use `npm run initdb` to clean up `advertisements` collection and populate sample data (16 sample advertisements), from `data/sample_data.json` file.
+You can use `npm run installdb` to clean up `advertisements` collection and populate sample data (16 sample advertisements), from `data/sample_data.json` file.

 This script uses the same mongodb configuration data.
 When you run the script, it drops any document in `advertisements` collection.